steffenmueller4/steffenmueller4.github.io/_posts/2022-09-16-four-key-metrics.md

 Simply, a deployment has to be the most natural thing in the world for the developers.
 New features should be shipped via fully automated processes in nearly no time to production, so that there is no overhead and can be done with every feature that has been finished or bug that has been fixed.
 Nowadays, also the term "developer experience" is connected to that goal (see also: {% cite Tiedemann2021 %}).
-As developers and their "experience" are the essential to build your digital product, they should be able to do their work as effectively as possible, otherwise you are loosing money essentially (see:  {% cite Moore2022a %}, {% cite Tiedemann2021 %}, and {% cite Forsgren2018 %}).
+As developers and their "experience" are the essential to build your product, they should be able to do their work as effectively as possible, otherwise you are loosing money essentially (see:  {% cite Moore2022a %}, {% cite Tiedemann2021 %}, and {% cite Forsgren2018 %}).

 According to the latest [State of DevOps report 2021](https://cloud.google.com/devops/state-of-devops) {% cite Smith2021 %}, "[...] excellence in software delivery and operational performance drives organizational performance in technology transformations." {% cite Smith2021 %}
 While previous reports have only seen a relationship that companies with a good organizational performance have had a good performance in software delivery, it now seems to become clearer that also companies concentrating on improving their CD and software delivery performance can also improve their organizational performance (see, e.g.: {% cite Forsgren2019 %} vs. {% cite Smith2021 %}).